 1654(11th of Kislev, 5415): Rachel Heller (Ashkenazi), the wife of Tosfot Yom Tov and daughter of Aharon Moses Ashkenazi (Munk) and Nechama Nechele Nechly Netile Ashkenazi passed away today.

 1694: Birthdate of the French philosopher Voltaire.
 The great philosopher of the Enlightenment was a vicious anti-Semite.
 Not only that, he was an anti-Semite with a twist.
 Other Enlightenment philosophers that once Jews were no longer persecuted they would give up their religious trappings and meld into the mainstream of European culture.
 Voltaire believed that Jews were innately deformed and that they were beyond reform.
-However, Voltaire was humane, but he did not believe that they should be burned at the stake.
+However, Voltaire was humane, and he did not believe that they should be burned at the stake.
 In his own words he described Jews as “an ignorant, and barbarous people who have long exercised the most sordid avarice and detestable superstition, and an insurmountable hate for all peoples who have tolerated and enriched them.

 1789: North Carolina ratifies the U.S. Constitution to become the 12th state in the Union.
 North Carolina has one of the oldest Jewish communities in the United States.
 The early history of the Jews in North Carolina is a mixed.
 In 1776, it was one the original thirteen colonies that could boast of having an organized Jewish community.
 In 1852, the Jews of Wilmington, N.C, purchased land for a burial plot.
 However, the congregation was not organized for another until 1867.
 This lengthy was not unusual in the South.
 In other ante-bellum communities, land was purchased for a cemetery, but with war clouds gathering, Jews waited before building synagogues and temples.
 Further delay was caused by the Civil War and the impoverishment that followed.
 In 1809, Jacob Henry was the first Jew elected to the legislature in the state.
 He accomplished this feat despite the state’s religious tests for office holders.
 Strangely enough, the Tar Heel state did not get around to removing religious tests until 1876.
 The Jewish Community of North Carolina has made great strides over the years.
 According to the Glenmary Research Center, which publishes Religious Congregations and Membership in the United States Guilford County (which includes Greensboro and High Point) ranked 99th on a list of the 100 counties in 2000 with the largest Jewish communities, based by percentage of total population.
 The thirty thousand Jews comprise 0.3% of the state’s population but pack enough clout to have gotten then Governor Jim Hunt to support a state agency designed to stimulate economic and cultural exchanges with the state of Israel.